ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba_hand_input.md

 hand is tracked.
 The client draws pointing feedback above the selector panel.
 The decorative arrows are removed, and hand mode draws no laser or controller-origin dots.
 The aim ray is still used internally for targeting.
-The cursor follows that aim location during hover and grabs, independently of attachment markers.
+The open-hand cursor follows the aim location without snapping to nearby markers.
+During a pinched grab it follows the exact contact marker, so large movements do not separate the icon from the grabbed point.
+Release restores free aiming.
+Menu hits use the displayed fingertip and current-frame panel;
+the cursor is placed at that same panel point in each stereo eye.
+Release an object before using that hand for the menu.
 Hand selection uses the adapter's pinch button state;
 weak analog pinch values do not acquire or sustain a grab.
 Releasing the pinch or losing pinch readiness ends the grab with the existing two-frame release confirmation.
 A new first tutorial slide explains these hand controls.

-These release, cursor-motion, and tutorial fixes run on the desktop.
+These release, cursor, menu, and tutorial fixes run on the desktop.
 If the Quest already has the hand-input APK with the per-hand presence check from commit `78ce974`, restart the desktop demo without reinstalling the APK.